k1nho/blog/content/posts/2025-11-15-securing-my-local-network-with-tailscale.md

 When deciding which distro to flash onto the VAIO, I of course considered [Arch](https://archlinux.org/) btw, but it’s fine, I’ll wear the long bootcut pants for now and go with **Ubuntu**.

 The simple fact is I actually do not mind Ubuntu.
-In fact, any Linux is 10⁶ times better than Windows.
+In fact, any **Linux is 10⁶ times better than Windows**.
 It’s stable, and that is what we want here: a **solid environment**.
 Even though our main goal is experimentation, we do not want to deal with random breakages during setup.
 Don't get me wrong, Arch will get its shot in the future, but for now, it is **Ubuntu btw**.

 If you have never flashed an OS before, you can follow these simple steps to [install Ubuntu server](https://ubuntu.com/tutorials/install-ubuntu-server#1-overview).
 Keep in mind that the image used in that tutorial is for a server environment, which is fine if you plan to use the laptop as a server only.
 However, you can also go with the [Ubuntu Desktop](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) image, if you intend to use the laptop as your daily driver as well.